Matthews3301/bento-wallet/README.md

 or for production:

-Update `ecosystem.config.js` with env variables
+Update `ecosystem.config.js` with env variables.

+Run migration for the database - edit `conf/datastores.js` to run dev with database credentials.

 `sh pm2-start.sh`